nianswe/photoblog/README.md

 ## Media

-All images is free to use from [Pexels](https://www.pexels.com/).
+All images are free to use from [Pexels](https://www.pexels.com/).

 ## Inspiration

 * This project was inspired by the "Hello Django" and the "I Think Therefore I Blog" projects from Code Institute.
-* Also functionality like login function and upload image function from openclassrooms.com - Intermediate Django Course.
+* Functionality like login function and upload image function from openclassrooms.com - Intermediate Django Course.
 * Jaimilit's Readme.md file was used as a template for writing my own Readme.md. (https://github.com/Jaimilit/CrossFit-Signup/blob/main/README.md)